A puzzle about circles and counting — that turns out to have a beautiful connection to binary numbers and a surprising piece of ancient history.

 | \(\boldsymbol{j_n}\) | \(1\) | \(1\) | \(11\) | \(1\) | \(11\) | \(101\) | \(111\) | \(1\) | \(11\) | \(101\) | \(111\) | \(1001\) | \(1011\) | \(1101\) | \(1111\) | \(1\) | \(11\) | \(101\) | \(111\) | \(1001\) |

-You may not see this right away, but if you take the left-most \(1\) in \(n\) and move it to the right-most position, you will have \(j_n\).
+If you take the left-most \(1\) in \(n\) and move it to the right-most position, you will have \(j_n\).

 Removing the initial digit 1 from \(n\) is equivalent to taking away the highest power of 2.
 So \(2^m+r\) becomes just \(r\).
 Now we need \(2r+1\), which is equivalent to shifting all the remaining digits to the left (multiplying by 2) and then putting a 1 on the right-hand end (adding 1).